BenOvermyer/benovermyer.com/content/kb/cooking.md

 Various notes on cooking methods and other miscellany.

+## Scrambling eggs

+Beat the eggs gently, not vigorously, and only until they're just mixed.

+If you're going to add salt to the eggs before cooking, do it immediately before adding the eggs to the pan, and not before.
+Otherwise, the salt will break down the structure of the eggs and wreck the texture.

 ## Seafood Boils

 Fill the pot 3/4 full of water, bring to a boil.
 Add aromatics, salt, and acid.
 White wine,